-This post is the seventh in a series that covers Bloomingdale’s lost structures.
-It was written by Pam Tice, a member of the Bloomingdale Neighborhood History Group’s Planning Committee.
+Written by Pam Tice, member of the Bloomingdale Neighborhood History Group’s Planning Committee

 Bloomingdale’s Finest Mansion: From Elmwood to Elm Park, 1764-1891

 Daniel Wakin's Presentation on The Man With the Sawed-off Leg 1/17/18

 Northern Exposure: Sara Cedar Miller’s Presentation 11/24/17